JoakimLandstrom/todo-react-app/README.md

 # Building a To Do list with ReactJS
----
 ##### A React tutorial for talangprogrammet 2017 generated using [create-react-app](https://github.com/facebookincubator/create-react-app)
-&nbsp;

 ![Com Hem](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRSKoI_VsCygNKs_M50WQaUp4ibBAfgj3hgSxjBWBR-y2od8FX0sFc74P81)

 This is an example of a simple to do list app written in React.
 You can structure your app however you like but try to include all the basic requirements below.